bikeindex/bike_index/app/views/documentation/api_v2/_info_footer.markdown

 The Authorization flow enables long lived access through refresh tokens (instead of logging out the user every hour), is more secure, and is generally what you should be using.
 Learn more about [Authorization flow in OAuth2](http://labs.hybris.com/2012/06/01/oauth2-authorization-code-flow).

 The Client-side flow is good for client-side javascript apps.
 Here's an article on [Client-side flow in OAuth2](http://labs.hybris.com/2012/06/05/oauth2-the-implicit-flow-aka-as-the-client-side-flow/).

+*There may be rate limiting on the future for non-authenticated requests - so if you have an access token, consider using it for everything.*

 ###Applications you've authorized <a id="ref_applications_authorized">